 Are OptiBac supplements organic?

-If customers ask please let them know that it is difficult to label probiotics as organic, as the term 'organic' generally refers to plants grown, or animals reared, under strictly organic standards.
+If customers ask please let them know that it is difficult to label live cultures as organic, as the term 'organic' generally refers to plants grown, or animals reared, under strictly organic standards.
 Generally speaking crops and animals are considered healthier when grown and reared organically and organic produce is thought to be better for our health.
-However, the same concept does not apply to microbial cultures like OptiBac Probiotics.
+However, the same concept does not apply to microbial cultures like the ones that OptiBac offers.
 Live cultures and S. boulardii are single celled and therefore much more simple in their structure and function the fruits, vegetables, grains & meat we consume.
-Probiotics are not thought to be affected by the fermentation medium on which they are grown (the 'food they eat') and therefore whether it is organic or not will not make any difference to the quality of the bacteria.
+Live cultures are not thought to be affected by the fermentation medium on which they are grown (the 'food they eat') and therefore whether it is organic or not will not make any difference to the quality of the bacteria.